 We make out our hubby “to do” lists, secretly hoping he will go one step more.
 Like buy us flowers and candy.
 Okay, an extravagant vacation would be alright too.

 We walk through the check-out lane and the latest headlines cannot help but catch our eye.
 Lose 10 pounds in 10 days.
 How to skinny up those abs.

 And suddenly…we become disheartened.
 Depressed.
 Heading straight towards the chocolate bon-bon aisle.

 Because we know deep inside that our lives are not perfect and never will be.

 Expectations kill.
 They shatter relationships.
-They destroy our self-esteem.
-They crush our hopes and dreams.
+Destroy our self-esteem.
+Crush our hopes and dreams.
 We have been brainwashed by perfectionism and maybe it’s time for some of us to take a chill pill.

 God’s Word tells us something different.
 It gives us the cure.

 As for God, his way is perfect; the word of the LORD is flawless.
 He is a shield for all who take refuge in him.
 2 Samuel 22:31 (NIV)

 God’s way is perfect.
 We need to keep our eyes gazed on Him.
 In Him, we find the answer…He is perfect and flawless.
 When we turn our focus upward rather than inward, our view of the world is changed.
 We no longer place unrealistic expectations on others and ourselves.
 Instead, we find our rest in Him.
 Also, we no longer listen to the voice saying, “You are not good enough.”
 Moreover, we hear God whisper, “I love you just the way you are!”